Tensor Q-Rank: New Data Dependent Definition of Tensor Rank: Experiments

 \subsubsection{Running time on CIFAR}

 As shown in Figure~\ref{Runningtime_cifar}, we test the running times of different models.
-The two figures indicate that, when $n_3\gg n_1n_2$, our TQN models has the highest computational efficiency in each iteration.
+The two figures indicate that, when $n_3\gg n_1n_2$, our VMTQN model has higher computational efficiency in each iteration and better accuracy than TNN and SiLRTC.
+As mentioned in our previous complexity analysis, VMTQN method has a great speed advantage in this case.
 Moreover, for the case $n_3 < n_1n_2$, Figure~\ref{Influence_of_r} implies that setting $r<n_1n_2$ can balance computational efficiency and recovery accuracy.